Sándor Vay: Career

 At the age of 16, Vay began publishing poems under the name of Sarolta Vay in the Vasárnapi Ujság (Sunday News).
 Under the mentorship of newspaper editor, Adolf Ágai, he was persuaded to focus on prose and began submitting articles under a variety of male pseudonyms, including Celesztin, D'Artagnan, Floridor, and Vayk.
 In the era, women journalists were confined to publishing in lifestyle magazines or women's journals.
 Working as a male not only increased employment opportunities, but as a freelance journalist, Vay had greater freedom and mobility.

-From 1880, living entirely as a man, engaging in typical behavior for his class, such as drinking, duels and travel, Vay regularly contributed to such newspapers as Debreczeni Hírlap (Debreczen News), az Egyetértés (The Consent), Magyar Szalon (Hungarian Salon), Országos Hírlap (National News), Pesti Hírlap (Pest New'), and az Uj Idők (the New Times), under his male name, Sándor.
+From 1880, living entirely as a man, engaging in typical behavior for his class, such as drinking, duels and travel, Vay regularly contributed to such newspapers as Debreczeni Hírlap (Debreczen News), az Egyetértés (The Consent), Magyar Szalon (Hungarian Salon), Országos Hírlap (National News), Pesti Hírlap (Pest News), and az Uj Idők (the New Times), under his male name, Sándor.
 He was connected to both Renée Erdős and her cousin Minka Czóbel, with whom he corresponded about their writing.
 Recognizing the nostalgic interest of readers for Hungary's past, Vay began publishing historical articles about well-known people, places, and myths.